Sponsored by the Herbet Scoville Jr. Peace Fellowship

 The Herbert Scoville Jr. Peace Fellowship provides full-time six to nine-month paid fellowships for recent college and graduate school alumni to work on international peace and security issues with one of more than two dozen participating public-interest organizations in Washington, DC.

-Scoville Fellows have the opportunity to work with senior-level staff and to conduct research, write articles and reports, organize talks and conferences sponsored by their host organization, and directly support public education and advocacy initiatives.
-Fellows may explore a range of issues that fall under the scope of their organization’s mission; topics of focus include nuclear, biological, and chemical arms control and nonproliferation; conflict resolution and peacebuilding: conventional arms trade; environmental security; defense budget; diplomacy; and emerging technology threats.
-They may also attend coalition meetings, congressional hearings, and policy briefings, as well as meetings with policy experts arranged by the program.
+Scoville Fellows have the opportunity to work with senior-level staff and conduct research, write articles and reports, organize talks and conferences sponsored by their host organization, and directly support public education and advocacy initiatives.
+Fellows may explore a range of issues that fall under the scope of the organization’s mission, including nuclear, biological, and chemical arms control and nonproliferation; conflict resolution and peacebuilding: conventional arms trade; environmental security; defense budget; diplomacy; emerging technology threats; and global health security.
+They may also attend coalition meetings, congressional hearings, policy briefings, and meetings with policy experts arranged by the program.

 Many former Scoville Fellows have gone on to pursue graduate degrees in international relations and related fields and taken prominent positions in the field of peace and security with public-interest organizations, the federal government, academia, and media.

-Candidates are required to have completed a baccalaureate degree by the time the fellowship commences; those with a graduate degree are also eligible to apply.
+Candidates must have completed a baccalaureate degree by the time the fellowship commences; those with a graduate degree are also eligible to apply.
 Each candidate must have an excellent academic record and a strong interest in issues of peace and security.
 Graduate study, a college major, course work, or substantial independent reading that reflects the substantive focus of the fellowship is also a plus.
 Prior experience with public-interest activism or advocacy is highly desirable.
-It is preferred, but not required, that such activities be focused on peace and security issues.
-The program is open to all U.S. citizens and to non-U.S. citizens living in the U.S. eligible for employment.
+It is preferred but not required that such activities be focused on peace and security issues.
+The program is open to all U.S. citizens and non-U.S. citizens living in the U.S. eligible for employment.
 Non-U.S. citizens living outside the United States are not eligible to apply.
-Preference will be given to individuals who have not had substantial prior public-interest or government experience in the Washington, DC area.
+Preference will be given to individuals without substantial public interest or government experience in the Washington, DC area.

-See our video describing how the Scoville Fellowship helps launch careers in international peace and security at https://www.youtube.com/watch?v=6CuQ08o-1po
+See our video describing how the Scoville Fellowship helps launch international peace and security careers.